Heller’s 2nd Amendment

 Historic legal blunder

-Instead Justice Scalia twice transposed infringed to abridged, though forbidden in constitutional construction, and not even synonyms (as any thesaurus shows) but terms of art.
-Abridge was used in the 1st Amendment and all others since that guard individual rights.
-Infringe was used in other organic laws and the 2nd Amendment to protect a sovereign right.
-Justice Stevens in dissent recognized the amendment “split the atom of sovereignty [into] two political capacities, one state and one federal, each protected from incursion by the other.”
-Yet, comparing the majority’s “word-by-word approach” to the six blind men each touching a part of a beast and failing to grasp its nature, the dissents never touched the last part of the amendment—not be infringed—which carried that meaning.
+Likewise, in construing the people’s right “to keep and bear Arms,” which the amendment commands “shall not be infringed,” neither Scalia nor anyone else addressed the meaning of infringed.
+Instead he transposed infringed to “abridged,” though also forbidden in constitutional construction, and not even synonyms as any thesaurus indicates, but terms of art.
+As shown in 2nd Amendment Explained, abridge was used in the 1st Amendment and all others since that guard individual rights.
+Infringe was used in organic laws and the 2nd Amendment to protect a sovereign right.
+Justice Stevens for the dissents recognized the amendment “split the atom of sovereignty [into] two political capacities, one state and one federal, each protected from incursion by the other.”
+Yet, comparing the majority’s “word-by-word approach” to blind men each touching a part of the beast and failing to grasp its nature, the dissents also never touched the last part of the amendment — “shall not be infringed” — which carried that meaning.

 Overlooking constitutional text, Heller cannot legally stand